JacksonMHoke/Terminal-Chess/README.md

   columns are labeled a-h, and rows are labeled 1-8 starting at the bottom left\
   When you want to exit, type quit.
  ## Testing
  > We used google test to test our code.
 We tested each function seperately for boundary cases and normal functionality and played a game of chess all the way through to see if it worked.
 We ran valgrind to make sure that there were no memory leaks.
+We tested our code by going through the board class like we do in the game.cpp file.
+We accessed functions like getCell and addPiece and used the piece getter functions to check whether the move went well.